talon-one/talon_one.js/docs/ManagementApi.md

 > String exportLoyaltyLedger(rangeStart, rangeEnd, programID, integrationID, opts)

-Export a customer&#39;s loyalty ledger log to a CSV file
+Export a customer&#39;s loyalty ledger log to CSV file

 Download a file with a customer&#39;s ledger log in the loyalty program